nodebp/nodebp/README.md

 Presentations
 -----------
-We want collect slides and code from our presenters.
+We collect slides and code from our presenters.

 ### Structure of presos